Political activities of Elon Musk: Russia and Ukraine

 In February 2022, following the Russian invasion of Ukraine, Ukrainian minister Mykhailo Fedorov requested Musk activate Starlink in the country.
 Additional Starlink terminals arrived two days later.
 In September, Musk refused to activate a geofence in Crimea, resulting in several boats being damaged.
 By October, Musk publicly questioned the sustainability of financing Starlink in Ukraine, but said he could continue funding access.
-That month, Musk posted a poll on Twitter outlining a peace plan that included the secession of Ukrainian territory to Russia; in response, Ukrainian president Volodymyr Zelensky posted his own poll criticizing him.
+That month, Musk posted a poll on Twitter outlining a peace plan that included handing Ukrainian territory over to Russia; in response, Ukrainian president Volodymyr Zelensky posted his own poll criticizing him.
 In February 2023, Musk stated that SpaceX would prohibit Starlink's use in long-range drone strikes.
 According to Fedorov, Musk provided his private messages to Walter Isaacson for Elon Musk.

 In October 2024, The Wall Street Journal reported that Musk had maintained regular contact with Russian president Vladimir Putin for at least two years.
 In one discussion, Putin asked Musk not to activate Starlink over Taiwan as a favor to Xi Jinping, the general secretary of the Chinese Communist Party.
 The following month, U.S. senators Jack Reed and Jeanne Shaheen of the Senate Committee on Armed Services sent a letter to U.S. attorney general Merrick Garland and Robert Storch, the inspector general of the Department of Defense, requesting that they reassess Musk's security clearance.

 United Kingdom

-Musk has been a primary backer of Rupert Lowe's Restore Britain movement.
+Musk has been a primary backer of Rupert Lowe's Restore Britain party.